Best Dental Assistant Schools in Kansas

 • Include radiography, infection control, and chairside skills in the curriculum.

-• Provide job placement assistance after graduation.
+• Provide career services assistance after graduation.

-• Have high exam pass rates for DANB or other certifications.
+• Have high exam.
+Pass rates for DANB or other certifications.

 If you plan to move to another state later, attending a CODA-accredited program will make it easier to meet licensing requirements elsewhere.